 Storage

-These are best fresh!
-There is nothing better than a cinnamon roll that is still slightly warm and the frosting is a little melty... the best!
-If you do have leftovers, wrap the dish in plastic wrap and store at room temperature for up to 3 days.
-Reheat them in the microwave for 15-30 seconds to make them soft and warm again.
+Room Temperature Storage: These cinnamon rolls are best fresh!
+To store leftovers, wrap the dish in plastic wrap or transfer to an airtight container and store it at room temperature for up to 3 days.
+Reheat the cinnamon rolls in the microwave for 15-30 seconds to make them soft and warm again.

 No. If you're not dairy-free, you can follow this recipe and use regular dairy products.